RFQs

 Adding access

-After you send an RFQ, you can add access to external users using the "Share" button on a RFQ.
-This does not automatically resend the RFQ to newly added users, but users can download files.
-This is useful if someone the Request was not originally sent to needs access to download files.
+After you send an RFQ, you can add access to external users using the "Share" button on an RFQ.
+This does not automatically resend the RFQ to newly added users; however, users can still download the files.
+This is useful if someone who was not initially sent the request needs access to download files.

 What the supplier sees

-An RFQ look like this for a supplier:
+An RFQ looks like this for a supplier:

 Once logged in, suppliers can preview and download files: